ElementalMinecraftGaming/Site/Clients/Client Fact Files.md

 ### Make New files in this folder for every client if needed.
 ### When making the files if you want it for download put .md at the end of the name but if no put .index

+If using .index for this there is no need to add colour as these are just fact files.

 Not needed for owners.